anar/reporter/README.md

 # Spam Reporting
-Simple, standalone web application challenge for spam protection team.
+My approach to a challenge about creating a simple (coding less than 3 hours), standalone web application for spam protection team.
 It uses embedded in-memory NoSQL database, embedded Jetty server, Jersey and Vuejs.

 ## Building & Running